 Complexity + Interruption = Stress = Higher Health Risk = Lower Performance

-If leaders don’t respond effectively to the world of interruption and speed, more than likely they will burn out along with their organizations.
+If you don’t respond effectively to the world of interruption and speed, more than likely you will burn out.

 As Daniel Forrester states,

 There’s an intangible and invisible marketplace within our lives today, where the products traded are four-fold: attention, distraction, data, and meaning.
-Yet we rarely step back to question the pace, personal impact, chaotic information flows, unpredictability, and a lack of meaning that swirl within our organizations.[ii]
+Yet we rarely step back to question the pace, personal impact, chaotic information flows, unpredictability, and a lack of meaning that swirl within our organizations (Forrester, 2011, pp. 4)[ii].

 Below are some things to consider: